Exit Times for a Discrete Markov Additive Process: Upward Exit Problems

-In this section we discuss and derive results of exit times for upward skip-free MACs above and below a fixed level or strip.
+In this section we discuss and derive results on exit problems for upward skip-free MACs above and below a fixed level or strip.
 In the first instance, we will utilise the upward skip-free property of the level process, $\{X_n\}_{n \geqs 0}$, to determine expressions for upward exit times (one and two-sided), then extend the theory to consider downward exit problems.
-These expressions are given in terms of so-called \textit{fundamental} and \textit{scale matrices} associated to the MAC, where the existence of the latter were first discussed in \cite{KYPAL} and extend the notion of scale functions associated to L\'evy processes (see in \cite{KYPR} for more details).
+These expressions are given in terms of so-called \textit{fundamental} and \textit{scale matrices} associated to the MAC, where the existence of the latter were first discussed in \cite{KYPAL} and extend the notion of scale functions associated to L\'evy processes (see \cite{KYPR} and \cite{AV1} for more details).

-All the results given in this section are stated from an initial level $X_0 = 0 $, however, can be generalised to an arbitrary level, say $x_0 \in \mathbb{Z}$, via an appropriate shift of the process.
+All the results given in this section are stated from an initial level $X_0 = 0 $ which, due to the invariance property, can be generalised to an arbitrary level, say $x_0 \in \mathbb{Z}$, via an appropriate shift.